camunda/camunda-bpm-platform/TESTING.md

 mvn clean install -Pengine-integration,wildfly,postgresql,postgresql-xa
 ```

-You can select multiple testsuites but only a single database and a single runtime container.
+You can select multiple testsuites, but only a single database and a single runtime container.
 This is valid:

 ```
 mvn clean install -Pengine-integration,webapps-integration,tomcat,postgresql